a-ads/blog/content/blog/how-to-create-a-perfect-linkedin-page-for-your-business.md

 Add up three relevant hashtags on your page.
 By doing so, your posts will appear in tag feeds, increasing visibility and reaching a broader audience.

+**Read more about marketing strategies in our[ Complete Crypto Marketing Guide. ](https://a-ads.com/blog/a-complete-crypto-marketing-guide/)**

 ## FAQ

 **What is LinkedIn, and why is it relevant for crypto marketing?**